ChaseHCS/deeplearning-LLM-research/deeplearning-course-notes.md

 ### Logarithms

-Logarithms are monotonic with exponentials and can never be below zero.
+Logarithms are monotonic with exponentials and can never be defined for a value of `x` below zero.
 They are used in ML and DL to compute really small and close numbers for easier processing.

 ### Entropy